Tuition and Fees Financial Policies

 Payment Plan

 Jacksonville State University offers students an installment plan to budget the costs of tuition, university housing, and other fees.
-Details for the payment plan may be found on the Office of Student Accounts webpage.
+Details for the payment plan may be found at https://www.jsu.edu/bursar/PaymentPlan.

 Checks

 When paying by check, Jacksonville State University is authorized to either use the information from the check to make a one-time electronic fund transfer from your account or to process the payment as a check.
 In the event a check presented is not honored by the bank, JSU will charge the current maximum fee allowed by the State of Alabama for each return.
 Administrative withdrawal from the university could result if a returned check is in payment for tuition and/or fees.
-After two (2) returned checks, the privilege of paying by check will be forfeited.
+After two (2) returned checks within six (6) month period, the privilege of paying by check will be restricted.
+You must contact the Office of Student Accounts to discuss your payment options.
+After three (3) returned checks, the privilege of paying by check will be forfeited.
 No counter checks will be accepted.
+The university is unable to cash personal checks.

 Credit Card Convenience Fee

-A 2.85% credit card service fee (minimum fee $3.00) will be added to any credit/debit card payment made online using MyJaxState (MyJSU).
-For information on how to avoid paying this fee, please review the Credit Card Convenience Fee page.
+The following credit card service fee will be added to any credit/debit card payment made online using MyJaxState.
+For more information on how to avoid paying this fee, please review the Credit Card Convenience Fee page.

 International Student Financial Polices